mattkrick/graphql-trebuchet-client/README.md

 ## API

 These are the methods you'll probably want to call.

-- `fetch({query, variables}, sink)`: Call this for all queries/mutations
+- `fetch({query, cacheConfig, variables}, sink)`: Call this for all queries/mutations
 - `subscribe({query, variables}, sink): Disposable`: Call this to start a subscription.
   Call the return value to stop it.
 - `close()`: Unsubscribe from everything and prevent a reconnect.
 Useful for logouts.

 ## Example